How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 In the final 30 days, your focus shifts to maximizing conversions and profitability as the initial launch boost wears off.
 Your goal is to transition from launch mode to a sustainable, steady state business.
 Many sellers see a performance drop around day 90 because they relied too heavily on Amazon's initial algorithm boost.
 A strong foundation prevents this.

-By now, you should bring your price to its long term target and begin optimizing your ad spend, focusing on campaigns with a good Return on Ad Spend (ROAS).
 Pay close attention to your conversion rate.
-A healthy rate on Amazon is often 10% or more, which is about 7 to 8 times higher than the typical ecommerce site average of around 1.33%.
+A healthy rate on Amazon is often 10% or more, which is about seven to eight times higher than the typical ecommerce site average of around 1.33%.

 Pre Launch Strategy: The Critical Groundwork